by Beverly Hutchinson McNeff

 God is indeed your strength, and what He gives is truly given.
 This means that you can receive it any time and anywhere, wherever you are, and in whatever circumstance you find yourself.
 Your passage through time and space is not at random.
 You cannot but be in the right place at the right time.
 Such is the strength of God.
 Such are His gifts.

 We have all experienced God’s vision, whether we are aware of it or not.
 Have you ever felt a sense of peace (perhaps fleeting) in the midst of conflict?
-Or a sense that things will be alright?
+Or a sense that things will be all right?
 Have you ever had a thought pop into your mind that fits the need you or another had, but you had no idea where it came from?
 Have you ever felt a connection with another person, a living thing, or a place such as the ocean or mountains?
 Have you ever had a deep inner knowing about something, someone, or yourself?
-That’s God’s vision.
-Those are the thoughts of God that are your strength because they show you how interconnected you are, and you can receive that anywhere and at anytime.
+That’s God’s Vision.
+Those are the thoughts of God that are your strength because they show you how interconnected you are, and you can receive them anywhere and at any time.
+In essence, the Course equates those interconnecting thoughts like angels that surround us always.

 Vision must be possible.
 God gives truly.